Guidelines + Policies

 cancellations, refunds, withdrawals & transfers

 - The AAC or Museum School reserves the right to cancel, combine, or reschedule classes to adjust for enrollment or unforeseen circumstances.
-All classes and workshops (for adults and children) must have an enrollment of at least five (5) students.
-Classes with fewer than five (5) students will be cancelled.
+All Adult classes and workshops must have a minimum enrollment of at least five (5) students.
+All Children + Youth classes and workshops must have a minimum enrollment of at least four (4) students.
+Classes with fewer than the minimum will be cancelled.
 If your class is overbooked or cancelled, you will be notified via email.
 If a class is cancelled, all registered students will be notified as soon as possible and will receive a full refund.

 - Withdrawal / dropped class / refunds: A $35 withdrawal fee will be charged regardless of reason for cancellation.
 Students who notify the Museum School Office of their intent to drop a class at least seven (7) days prior to the first day of class will receive a full refund.
 Once a class has begun, no refunds will be made for withdrawals.
 Failure to attend class will not be regarded as an official notice of withdrawal.